9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 -   The first two digits describe the *number system*.
 This can either indicate the nationality of the manufacturer, or describe one of a few other categories, such as ISBN (book identifier) numbers.
--   The next five digits are a manufacturer ID, assigned by a country\'s numbering authority.
+-   The next five digits are a manufacturer ID, assigned by a country's numbering authority.
 -   The five digits that follow are a product ID, assigned by the manufacturer.
 (Smaller manufacturers may have a longer manufacturer